ICTU/quality-time/components/server/README.md

 *Quality-time* stores its data in a Mongo database using the following collections: `datamodels`, `measurements`, `reports`, `reports_overviews`, and `sessions`.
 The server component is the only component that directly interacts with the database.
 The server [`database` package](src/database) contains the code for interacting with the collections.

 Datamodels, reports, and reports overviews are [temporal objects](https://www.martinfowler.com/eaaDev/TemporalObject.html).
-Every time a new version of the datamodel is loaded or the user edits a report or the reports overview, an updated copy of the object (a "document" in Mongo-parlance) is added to the collection.
+Every time a new version of the data model is loaded or the user edits a report or the reports overview, an updated copy of the object (a "document" in Mongo-parlance) is added to the collection.
 Since each copy has a timestamp, this enables the server to retrieve the documents as they were at a specific moment in time.